 - If the tenant refuses to comply, you can apply for a possession order from your relevant state civil and administrative tribunal.

-As the recent Airbnb case highlights, the sharing economy can create both challenges and opportunities.
+As the Airbnb case highlights, the sharing economy can create both challenges and opportunities.
 However, if you are concerned about the unauthorised listing of your property on Airbnb, consider seeking legal advice to amend your lease agreement.

 VSC 313